Blood Rage

 Blood Rage (also known as Nightmare at Shadow Woods and Slasher) is a 1987 American slasher film directed by John Grissmer, written by Bruce Rubin, and starring Louise Lasser, Mark Soper, and Julie Gordon.
 Set on Thanksgiving, the film follows a woman and her adult son who are stalked at their remote apartment community by the son's unhinged twin brother who has escaped from a psychiatric institution after allegedly murdering a man years earlier.

 The film features additional performances from producer Kanter, Jayne Bentzen, as well as a cameo appearance by Ted Raimi.
 Filmed in 1983 in Jacksonville, Florida, it was released theatrically under the title Nightmare at Shadow Woods in 1987 in a censored cut which eliminated much of the film's elaborate gore special effects.
-It was subsequently released on home video under the title Blood Rage, though the opening credits confusingly identify the film's title as Slasher.
+It was subsequently released on home video under the title Blood Rage, though the opening credits identify the film's title as Slasher.
 The film received a Blu-ray and DVD release by Arrow Films in December 2015, featuring the three varying versions of the film.